davidsommer/ColorUtil/README.md

 # ColorUtil
-Color Util file for Java Project.
+ColorUtil file for Java Project.
+Helps you organize your Colors.
-Thanks to the comments, you get the color as a preview wenn hovering over the name when using Eclipse
+Thanks to the comments, you get the color as a preview wenn hovering over the name when using Eclipse.

 ![ScreenShot](colorutil.png)